This is a repost of an Op-Med piece that I recently wrote for Doximity. Enjoy!

 Again, we all know that physician burnout is a real issue.
 But the reality is that many doctors feel trapped.
 They know they can’t just leave their current positions; their financial situation simply doesn’t allow it.

-As a result, many build up a side hustle or two to allow for an eventual exit out of medicine.
+As a result, many build up a side hustle or two to allow for an eventual exit from medicine.
 It might not happen immediately, but they know that over time, it’s possible to create that financial freedom from medicine.

 I know many physicians who continue to practice even when they’re financially free, simply because they’re passionate about medicine.
 Isn’t that why we went into it in the first place?